Depersonalizing your home is one of the most important steps in the home staging process.

-It may seem cruel to hear that the "personal stamp" you have lovingly placed on your home needs to go for it to be more appealing to house hunters, but remember, you are selling your house, not your stuff!
+It may seem cruel to hear that the "personal stamp" you have lovingly placed on your home needs to go, but remember, you are selling your house, not your stuff!

 Your taste and style are important to you.
 That country look you have cultivated for years, with the roosters and ruffles, the dried herbs suspended from the kitchen ceiling, and the feature wall made of re-claimed barn lumber that you scoured the countryside for... this is who YOU are!